 Your family and communal spaces are the hardest to keep organized and are constantly changing, especially if you have kids.
 The dishes and the laundry alone are neverending.
-These spaces will stay more organized when you're in a later life stage.
-Tackling this area last and set reasonable expectations.
+These spaces will stay more organized when you’re in a later life stage.
+Tackling this area last and setting reasonable expectations.

 I hope this helps you see how to better balance your time and stop striving for unattainable perfection in your home.
 Let’s pursue excellence together!

 Join me next week as we talk about the next step in this process – using your regained time for what you’re uniquely created to do!

 Resources Mentioned in This Episode